Counter is in beta and still being built. The Chrome Web Store listing isn't live yet. Sideload the dev build to test →

 Who built this?

-Counter is built by DebateAI.
-The same engine that powers debateai.com's voice round and four-brain panel.
-The founder is a national APDA debate champion — the AI cross-examination logic comes from somebody who actually won at the top of the format.
+Counter is built by DebateIt.
+The same engine that powers debateai.com's voice round and six-brain panel.
+The founder is a national APDA debate champion.
+The AI cross-examination logic comes from somebody who actually won at the top of the format.